zibamira/microtubulestitching/README-technical.md

 The enum `MicrotubuleSpatialGraphAligner::CPDType` describes coherent point drift transformation types.

-`class MicrotubuleSpatialGraphAligner` contains a mixture of things.
-Primarily, it receives calls from the GUI class and calls to the low-level algorithms.
+`class MicrotubuleSpatialGraphAligner` is a mixed bag.
+Primarily, it receives calls from the GUI class and calls down to the low-level algorithms.
 But it also includes some algorithmic details.

 Algorithm 1 'linear alignment from orientation' and Algorithm 2 'linear alignment from position and orientation' are implemented in `class CPDLinearAligner`.
 Algorithm 3 'elastic alignment' is implemented in `class CPDElasticAligner`.
-The algorithms are now available through `mtalign::cpd()`.
+The algorithms are available through `mtalign::cpd()`.

 Call path from the GUI to `CPDElasticAligner` (Algorithm 3):